A Historically Informed Performance Project in Treviso, Italy

 Trip to Spilimbergo and Valvasone

 Treviso originally had several 16th century organs but none of them survive today.
 A very well-made copy of a 16th century Venetian organ was built in 1998 by Francesco Zanin for the Museum of Santa Caterina in Treviso.
-Unfortunately, it was not possible to visit this organ during my project because of major renovation works in the museum.
+This church was provided an organ already in the late 15th century, built by Nicola di Ser Andrea from Verona.
+Unfortunately, it was not possible to visit this church during my project because of major renovation works in the room where the organ is placed.
 For this reason, maestro Feltrin came with the idea of visiting some 16th century Venetian organs in the Friuli-Venezia Giulia region: Spilimbergo and Valvasone.
 Whereas the monumental organ at Spilimbergo is a reconstruction from 1981 by Francesco Zanin into an original organ case built in 1551 by the Venetian organ builder Bernardo Vicentino, the organ at Valvasone is mostly original and it is the only 16th century Venetian organ which survives today.

 Valvasone Cathedral